cirosantilli/jekyll-cheat/index.md

 ##Code

-To have syntax highlighting, you need the corresponding css file included: the highlighter only adds clases.
+To have syntax highlighting, you need the corresponding CSS file included: the highlighter only adds classes.

 {% highlight ruby %}
 def f